ltrottier/pytorch-object-recognition/README.md

 #### Create opts file

 Use `opts.py` to generate an opts file.
+By default, this will create an opts file for training a simple residual network on the CIFAR10 dataset (which will be automatically downloaded).

 The script can parse arguments so you can generate multiple opts file as you want (see script for the list of available arguments):
 ```bash
 python opts.py --option-type option-value
 ```